DrSnowbird/eclipse-docker/README.md

 * [X11 Display with Xhost](http://www.ethicalhackx.com/fix-gtk-warning-cannot-open-display/)

 # Other possible Issues
-You might see the warning message in the launching xterm console like below, you can just ignore it.
-I googles around and some blogs just suggested to ignore since the Eclipse IDE still functional ok.
+You might see the warning message or something similar in the launching xterm console like below, you can just ignore it.
+I googles around and some blogs just suggested to ignore since the IDE still functional ok.
 ```
 ** (eclipse:1): WARNING **: Couldn't connect to accessibility bus: Failed to connect to socket /tmp/dbus-wrKH8o5rny: Connection refused